 11. Motorcycle Care Kit

 Many motorcyclists are sticklers about bike maintenance, which makes a motorcycle care kit an ideal gift for those who can’t stop polishing and waxing their bikes.
-A good motorcycle care kit will include all of the motorcycle care essentials, such as:
+A good motorcycle or dirt bike care kit should include all of the motorcycle care essentials, such as:

 If you want to go a step further in helping the motorcyclist in your life pamper their bike, combine this with a gift certificate for a tune-up at their favorite mechanic so that the bike both looks and rides like new.